CodeYourFuture/JavaScript-Core-3-Homework/week-3/Homework/mandatory/1-practice/2-code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+// console.log(x) will print the value of the global variable x = 10, console.log(f1()) output is undefined because the function doesn't return a value but the last console outputs reference error because y is a local variable for the function f1 block only.

 ## Question 3